deadbok/fullscreen-clock/src/server/README.md

 This is the server part of the full screen clock.
 It is a flask application controlled by a web configuration interface (TBD) and a REST interface.

-The servers has the following tasks.
+The server has the following tasks.

  * Queue messages for the client.
  * Repeat messages.